Master’s Degree in Human Resource Development (HRD)

 Why is the M.S. in Human Resource Development offered through the School of Education rather than the Drexel Lebow College of Business?

 While HR Management (HRM) programs typically reside in Colleges of Business, HRD programs largely reside in Schools of Education.
 According to the Academy of Human Resource Development, 92% of the top HRD programs reside in a College/School of Education given its training and development, adult learning, workforce education, career development, and organizational learning and development orientation and roots.

 Who may I contact to learn more about the MS in Human Resource Development?

-You may contact the program manager, Andréa Guy at email@example.com or 215-571-4471 for general questions about the MS in HRD program, admissions, enrollment, deadlines, course scheduling, and the like.
+You may contact the program manager, Andréa Guy at email@example.com or 215-571-4471 for general questions about the MS in HRD program, admissions, enrollment, deadlines, and course scheduling.

 If you have any specific questions about the field and practice of human resource development, you may contact Program Director, Dr. Salvatore Falletta at firstname.lastname@example.org.